 Embellishing the sketches, using mixed media and adding colour:

 I connected shapes to make new shapes, hatched and cross hatched to add depth, shaded, used various pens, pencils, and colours, and added figures to some elements to give a sense of scale.
-As I drew, new ideas for how to connect more shapes, and add new ones, came to me, and I became more confident in my drawing as I saw what was developing.
+As I drew, new ideas for how to connect more shapes, and add new ones, came to me.

-I was really pleased to get some positive verbal feedback on my work in the class.
-Brian described ‘Shapes and Colours 1’ as ‘very expressive’, ‘vibrant’ and ‘bold’.
+I was really pleased to get some positive feedback from Brian who described ‘Shapes and Colours 1’ as ‘very expressive’, ‘vibrant’ and ‘bold’.
 He also used it to demonstrate some drawing techniques to the class such as the use of complementary colours, the use of figures to add scale, and the use of hatching to represent light and shadow.